SwarnaD/final-project-signpost/docs/phase3/systemdesign.md

   - Track primary event details (name, time, location, group).
   - Track other details (tags, privacy settings, pictures, comments, subscribers).
   - Make database requests.
-  - Provide information to ApiHandler.
+  - Provide information to controllers.
 * Collaborators:
-  - DatabaseHandler
-  - ApiHandler

 ## System-Environment Interaction
 Our system runs on a webserver which requires an up-to-date installation of [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/).
 The network for the server must be configured to service incoming connections on the npm server port (8000 by default).